microsoft/winforms-designer-extensibility/Templates/TypeEditor/readme.md

   need to change them in this one spot.
 * **CustomControlLibrary.Client** This is a project of the same target framework version as Visual Studio, and it holds the actual Type Editor UI running in the context of Visual Studio.
-It also contains the so-called client *view model*, which is a UI controller class.
+It also contains the client *view model*, which is a UI controller class.
 There are actually two view model versions.
 One in the client, and one in the server.
 Only the latter has access to the actual server types, while only the client one has direct access to the UI - that's why both are needed.
 Both are communicating, so that the client view model can control the UI based on that.
 * **CustomControlLibrary.Server:** This project holds every aspect of the control designer, which needs to be executed in the context of the server